-

 Dealer License Application

-Once you pick up an application, simply fill out the usual name and address information, and also be sure to state which license or licenses you wish to obtain.
-The various license types include:
+Once you have an application, simply fill out the usual name and address information, and also be sure to state which license or licenses you wish to obtain:

 In addition, you will also need to list the name, address, date of birth, and social security number of each person with ownership ties.
 If any of the listed members have been charged with a felony, you will have to furnish full details.
 And if any of them have ownership ties with another Montana dealership, you will need to include the name and address of that dealership.